storacha/specs/invocation.md

 ## 1.3 A Note On Serialization

-The JSON examples below are given in [DAG-JSON](https://ipld.io/docs/codecs/known/dag-json/), but UCAN Task is actually defined as IPLD.
+The JSON examples below are given in [DAG-JSON], but UCAN Task is actually defined as IPLD.
 This makes UCAN Task agnostic to encoding.
 DAG-JSON follows particular conventions around wrapping CIDs and binary data in tags like so:

 ```json
 // CID